tongqingzhou-nudt/ns3-ETOX/README.md

 ns3-ETOX
 ========

-A coding-aware routing protocol for multi-hop wireless networks implemented in ns-3
+A coding-aware routing protocol for multi-hop wireless networks implemented in ns-3.
+The ETOX paper will be presented at MASS 2013 in October 2013 in Hangzhou, China.

 Installation
 ------------